-Yes, this includes removing alcohol from the equation, but also diving head first into my physical/mental/spiritual health, as well as communication, compassion, acceptance & love.
+Yes, this includes removing alcohol from the equation, but also diving head first into my physical/mental/spiritual health, as well as communication, compassion, acceptance, action & love.

 These next few pages are a collection of Resources and even recommendations that have worked and continue to work specifically for me and my journey of evolution.
 They are broken down really as overall Natural Resources, Ayurvedic Resources & Alcohol Free Resources.
-I highly recommend you try and put together an inventory of Resources yourself to fall back on when things get tough.
-Things you can refer to when need that extra guidance.
-These are unique to me and my experience, but I thought I would share in case in hopes that some could perhaps help you too.
+I highly recommend you try and put together an inventory of resources yourself to fall back on when life get tough.
+And it will.
+Tools you can refer to when needing that extra guidance.
+These are unique to me and my experience, but I thought I would share in case some of you could perhaps find some solace in them too.

-Good thing for us women, there are plenty of resources including books, articles, podcasts, TedTalks etc, available to us as a guide or reference through this often shitty time.
+Good thing for us women, there are plenty of resources including books, articles, podcasts, TedTalks etc, available to us as a guide or reference through this turbulent rise called life.
 Here is a list that I’ve found extremely useful (will be adding to it all the time!)

 A Mind of Your Own - By: Kelly Brogan, MD

 I can't say enough about this woman!
 You may not agree with her studies and writing, and that's totally your call, but I could re-read this book over and over.
 It's especially insightful for women struggling with depression and anxiety.
 She writes about the myths of antidepressants and that when taken over time, are most likely doing more harm than good.
 I completely relate to this.
 I went on antidepressants twice in my life - once in my early twenty's and once in my early thirty's.
 Both times lasted less than 3 months.
 They made me foggy, aggressive, drained and not myself - kind of like alcohol.
 Not only is there fantastic research and studies to back up her words, there are also great tips and recipes to follow as well.